Due diligence reporting tool

 Please describe the electronic re-registration process and average turnaround times

-Please detail the client reporting and management information available.
+What client reporting and management information is available?

-As well as having an adviser firm MI tab on the platform, we also have a wide range of reports you can download, including:
+As well as having an MI tab on the platform for adviser firms, we also have a wide range of reports you can download, including:

 • Accounts – account information for your clients